 d.
 What are the challenges facing the deployment and use of AI technologies?
 How can issues such as trust, transparency, accountability, bias and representativeness be best addressed?

 e.
-How can stakeholders foster innovation while also ensuring that the future of AI is synonymous with a safe, inclusive and sustainable future for all?
+How can stakeholders foster innovation while also ensuring that the future of AI is synonymous with a safe, inclusive and sustainable future for all? ]

 2.8.2 Internet of Things (IoT)

-2.8.2.1 The IoT and connected sensors are driving improvements to national growth and human wellbeing in a range of areas such as healthcare, water, agriculture, natural resource management, resiliency to climate change and energy.
+2.8.2.1 The IoT and connected sensors are driving improvements to national growth and human wellbeing in a range of areas such as healthcare, water, agriculture, natural resource management, environment and energy.

-However, while IoT is increasingly responsible for connectivity-based service models in the aforementioned diverse areas of application, capturing its full potential will require an understanding of where real value can be created and a successful effort to address a set of systems issues, including interoperability.

 2.8.2.2 Some examples of policy questions that could be considered to provide a better understanding of efforts needed to successfully deploy IoT include:

 a.
-What are the key challenges and opportunities facing policymakers for ensuring that IoT applications create real value?
-What is the role that policymakers can play in developing an ecosystem at the national and international level that best supports the cross-sectoral nature of such applications?
+What role can policymakers play to support industry-led development of an IoT ecosystem at the national and international level that best supports the delivery of IoT solutions within and across sectors?

 b.
-How can stakeholders ensure that technologies continue to evolve, providing lower costs and more robust analytics, to support use of these applications?
-How can the critical issues of interoperability and trust be addressed?
+How can stakeholders ensure continued innovation in the development and deployment of IoT solutions?

 c.
-What steps can be taken to ensure that the benefits arising from the use and application of IoT systems are more equitably accessible, across countries and populations?
+What steps can be taken to promote access to the benefits from the deployment and use of IoT solutions?

+d.
+How can stakeholders create an enabling environment for IoT that fosters innovation, investment and competition while ensuring IoT is secure, inclusive and sustainable for all?

+e.
+Given the increasing number of devices connected to telecommunications/ICT networks, how can stakeholders best manage bandwidth, accessibility, and cybersecurity?

+f.
+What policies can help mobilize IoT to enable applications of big data and AI for sustainable development?

 2.8.3 5G

-2.8.3.1 5G has the potential to act as the connecting tissue of tomorrow’s digital economy, linking everything from smartphones to wireless sensors and industrial robots to self-driving cars.
+2.8.3.1 5G has the potential to enable tomorrow’s digital economy, linking everything from smartphones to wireless sensors and industrial robots to self-driving cars.

-It could play a key role in supporting governments and policymakers in transforming cities into smart cities - allowing citizens and communities to realize and participate in the socio-economic benefits delivered by an advanced, data-intensive, digital economy.
+5G could play a key role in transforming cities and rural communities into smart cities/communities - allowing citizens and communities to realize and participate in the benefits delivered by an advanced digital economy.

-Harnessing the potential of 5G’s capabilities will require addressing several challenges relating to its deployment including, inter alia, costs and infrastructure.
+Fostering the potential of 5G’s capabilities will require addressing several elements relating to its deployment including, inter alia, costs and infrastructure.

 2.8.3.2 In this respect, some essential questions include:

 a.
-What are some of the key uses/application for 5G technologies that can drive global development?
+What are some of the key uses/applications for 5G technologies that can drive global development and adoption?
 What are the main challenges relating to deployment of such technologies?

 b.
-What is the role that policymakers can play to ensure that policies and strategies supporting 5G implementation provide benefit and access to all?
+What is the role that policymakers can play to ensure that policies and strategies supporting 5G implementation aim to provide benefit and access to all?

 c.
-What are the steps that all stakeholders can take to foster an innovation ecosystem and new business partnership models to maximize the benefits for all while minimizing associated costs, financial and otherwise?
+What are the steps that all stakeholders can take to foster a 5G innovation ecosystem and new business models to maximize the benefits for all while minimizing associated costs, financial and otherwise?

-2.8.4 Big Data
+d.
+What policies can help mobilize 5G technologies towards enabling applications of big data and AI for sustainable development?

-2.8.4.1 Big Data has the potential to create significant value for the world economy and consumers everywhere - enhancing the productivity and competitiveness of the private and public sector globally.
+[2.8.4.1 Big Data has the potential to create significant value for the world economy and consumers everywhere - enhancing the productivity and competitiveness of the private and public sector globally.

 However, policymakers may need to address several challenges if they are to capture its full potential.